Gabriel Rivera: Professional career

 The Pittsburgh Steelers selected Rivera in the first round (21st pick overall) of the 1983 NFL Draft.
 Rivera's selection was notable because the Steelers decided to pass on hometown hero and University of Pittsburgh quarterback Dan Marino as heir apparent to Terry Bradshaw.
 Instead, head coach Chuck Noll chose to rebuild from the defensive side as the team had done a decade earlier with "Mean" Joe Greene.
 Rivera was considered to be one of the fastest defensive linemen coming out of college.

 As the 1983 season progressed, Rivera slowly began to come on, getting two sacks in his first six games played.
 But on October 20, 1983, Rivera was paralyzed in a car wreck.
 Driving while drunk, he crossed into another lane and collided with another vehicle.
 The then 22-year-old was treated for head, neck, chest and abdominal injuries, as well as significant memory loss.
 The crash occurred at 9:00 p.m. in Ross Township, a northern suburb of Pittsburgh.

 Personal life

 Rivera had three wives, Kimberly, whom he met at Texas Tech, they had a son Timothy; Carmen, whom he met during physical therapy; and Nancy, whom he met at the zoo, Gabriel adopted both of her daughters, Raenelda and Myste.
 Gabriel and Nancy were married from 1999 until his death in 2018.

 Gabriel also had 4 grandchildren, Hailey, Allen, Esben and Nathaniel.

-For the last 19 years of his life Gabriel was a volunteer at Inner City Development Center in San Antonio, Tx.
+For the last 19 years of his life Gabriel was a volunteer at Inner City Development Center in San Antonio, Texas.
 While there he tutored and mentored at risk youth in the 78207 community which is also known as the Barrio.

 He died on July 16, 2018, from complications related to a perforated bowel.